Arthri/publish/README.md

-# Publish
+# Publish .NET
-Reusable workflows for publishing to various targets.
+Reusable workflows for publishing .NET projects to various targets.

 > [!IMPORTANT]
 > The workflows only support publishing one project per run.
 Attempting to publish multiple projects simultaneously may lead to corrupted releases.